Boxing career of Manny Pacquiao: Comeback

 On June 23, 2016, it was reported that Pacquiao would return to boxing ring later that year after a brief retirement.
 In an interview with BoxingScene, Top Rank president Bob Arum said: "Well we gotta see.
 If he will fight this year, then he will fight next year.
 We are thinking about him fighting in October if he wants to fight.
 Once I get the opponent that I am working on – we are working on opponents and once I get that, I will fly over to the Philippines and he will see if his schedule in the senate allows him to train for a fight and participate in a fight.
 I know he wants to continue fighting but the impediment is how labor intensive his work as a Filipino senator is and he is not going to really know that for another week or so.
 He was just sworn in as a senator yesterday," According to Yahoo!
 Sports, Arum reserved Mandalay Bay for October 15, just in case Pacquiao decides to continue fighting in the ring.
 Arum said: "I'm not sure Manny is going to return, but I believe he wants to return.
 The question is, can he return and yet fulfill his duties as a senator in the Philippines?
 I don't think even he knows that answer yet, because he's just taken office."

 According to a BoxingScene report, Arum said that Pacquiao has even brought up with the Senate leadership the possibility of taking a leave of absence to train for a fight: "He is going to fight.
 I don't know what the date is.
 He is working with the President of the Philippines Senate for an appropriate date where he can leave the Philippines for two or three weeks to prepare for the fight."
-There were also reports that a fight between Pacquiao and former four-division world champion Adrien Broner was being negotiated, something embraced by Pacquiao's longtime trainer Freddie Roach.
+There were also reports that a fight between Pacquiao and Adrien Broner was being negotiated, something embraced by Pacquiao's longtime trainer Freddie Roach.
 But Arum, for his part, said Broner priced himself out of the fight: "That is correct (that Broner priced himself out).
 I was dealing with (Broner's adviser) Al Haymon on making that fight.
 Al tried but Broner was asking for crazy money that nobody can afford so he is out and Manny is looking for another opponent."
 Arum told in an interview.
-Other leading candidates for Pacquiao's comeback were WBO welterweight champion Jessie Vargas, WBC welterweight champion Danny García and the winner of the July 23 light-welterweight title unification bout between WBO light-welterweight champion Terence Crawford and WBC light-welterweight champion Viktor Postol.
+Other leading candidates for Pacquiao's comeback were WBO welterweight champion Jessie Vargas, WBC welterweight champion Danny García and the winner of the July 23 light welterweight title unification bout between WBO light welterweight champion Terence Crawford and WBC light welterweight champion Viktor Postol.